Wholesale Banking

 What happens?

 • Fraudsters will contact your company by e-mail or phone, acting as auditors, chartered accountants or even a government department undertaking an investigation.
 This is called spoofing.
 By these means, they gather information on your company's internal payment procedures as well as the people who make them.
-Also, information on social media (LinkedIn, Facebook) might help fraudsters to identify employees involved in payment procedures.
+Publicly available information on platforms like LinkedIn or Facebook can help fraudsters identify employees involved in payment processes.

-• It is common in these scenarios that the fraudster explicitly stipulates that the transaction must be executed urgently and with the utmost secrecy.
+• All possible scenarios have in common that the fraudster explicitly stipulates that the transaction must be executed urgently and with the utmost secrecy.

 Variants of such fraud